railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_outlook.rst

 ------------------------

 Using the Microsoft Outlook plugin is quite similar to using the Thunderbird extension.
-In Outlook find the menu :menuselection:`Tools --> Tiny ERP Options`.
+In Outlook find the menu :menuselection:`Tools --> Open ERP Options`.

 .. figure::  images/outlook_menu.png
    :align: center